Namrah-99/DSA-in-JS/approaches-and-algorithms/readme.md

 - Merge Two Sorted Arrays: Merge two sorted arrays into a single sorted array.
 - Trapping Rain Water: Calculate how much water can be trapped after raining between bars in an elevation map.

+### Sliding Window Approach
+- Maximum Sum Subarray of Size K: Find the maximum sum of any contiguous subarray of size K.
+- Longest Substring Without Repeating Characters: Find the length of the longest substring without repeating characters.
+- Minimum Size Subarray Sum: Find the minimal length of a contiguous subarray with a sum at least S.
+- Permutation in String: Check if one string is a permutation of another string within a sliding window.
+- Longest Substring with At Most K Distinct Characters: Find the length of the longest substring with at most K distinct characters.

 ## Additional Problems
 There are also problems that can be solved using combinations of these techniques or by adapting them creatively: